ahgraber/AIMLbling-about/content/blog/hello-world/index.md

 ---

-I'm Alex Graber, an AI/ML Engineer at the Project Management Institute where I work on [Infinity](https://www.pmi.org/about/press-media/press-releases/pmi-introduces-pmi-infinity-the-all-new-ai-powered-resource-for-project-professionals), a tool and product for Project Managers, powered by AI.
+I'm Alex Graber, an AI/ML Engineer at the Project Management Institute where I work on [Infinity](https://www.pmi.org/about/press-media/press-releases/pmi-introduces-pmi-infinity-the-all-new-ai-powered-resource-for-project-professionals), an AI-powered tool and product for Project Managers.

 Prior work includes Data Science and ML positions where I focused on business analytics and MLOps.